 As a student at Arsenal Technical High School, Indiana produced a number of works depicting the industrial aspects of the Indianapolis landscape.
 While the artist Reginald Marsh was Indiana’s guide in his scenes capturing everyday life, his images of isolated buildings and industrial landscapes show the influence of artists such as Edward Hopper and Charles Sheeler.
 Students at Arsenal Tech were not allowed to paint in oil, so watercolor became Indiana’s medium of choice, and he spent his weekends cycling around Indianapolis, carrying his watercolors and capturing the local environment.
 This untitled watercolor, one example of his industrial scenes, captures a railroad signal station just a few blocks from Arsenal Tech.

-Oral history interview with Robert Indiana, 1963 Sept.
-12-Nov.
-7, Archives of American Art, Smithsonian Institution
+Richard Brown Baker.
+Oral history interview with Robert Indiana, September 12 and November 7, 1963.
+Washington, D.C.: Archives of American Art, Smithsonian Institution, 1963.